bookingactivities/booking-activities/readme.txt

 == Changelog ==

 = 1.8.10 =
+* Tweak - Hide the Calendar bookings filter if only one calendar is available
+* Tweak - Display an admin error notice if an add-on is outdated and will cause malfunction
+* Fix - Fields were not prefilled with URL attributes on WC variable product page
 * Fix - Single checkbox could not be checked by default
 * Fix - Recent bookings' owner changed if the WC customer logged in to a different account
+* Fix - Let the user mouseover an event booking list tooltip even if another event is hovered on the way
+* Fix - Check if select2 library is already registered and included before using our bundled version of it
 * Dev - Refactor the process to trigger form actions
+* Dev - Refactor the booking system picked_events attribute
+* Dev - Refactor the data bound to WC cart item / order item

 = 1.8.9 - 2020/09/16 =
 * Tweak - Use WP setting "New User Default Role" as default value for user registered with a booking form